xuqianzhi/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+Although having a long wire between the joystick and the screen allows a more flexible control experience, when I'm thinking about the use cases, I don't really see a need for that.
+Just based on imagination, I think it make more sense to design the product just into one integrated box, and it the box just serves a single purpose of inspiring people what to eat for their lunch/dinner.

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

+I will pick design 3, where the joystick is on top of the screen.

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

+As explained above, this ensure the integrity of the design and gives user just a single box.
+Leaving the joystick inside the box may be hard for user to manipulate, and my design of choice seem to be provide user a easy manipulation.

 Build a cardbord prototype of your design.